 This salad’s one of my favorite ways to eat this thick little root!

 And this isn’t just any ordinary salad…

-It’s mostly daikon and moyashi or bean sprouts with a little bit of spinach mixed in.
+It’s daikon and moyashi (bean sprouts) with a little bit of spinach mixed in!

 The dressing is similar to goma-ae (胡麻和えーsesame soy sauce dressing).

 If you’ve made goma-ae before, you’ll understand the delicate balance of sweet and savory flavors it’s known for.

 If you haven’t, here’s a good starter – Moyashi Goma-ae (mung bean sprouts with sweet sesame soy)